Asian Car Brands

 United Auto Industries Logo (Pakistan)

-The Pakistani automobile market is represented by United Auto Industries, which was established in 1999.
-Its product range includes cars and trucks, auto-rickshaws, motorcycles, scooters, and forklifts.
+United Auto Industries, established in 1999, represents the Pakistani automobile market.
+Its product range includes cars, trucks, auto-rickshaws, motorcycles, scooters, and forklifts.
 The vehicles are manufactured under the UNITED brand name.
 The manufacturer plans to cooperate with Chinese companies to produce passenger cars.

 Micro (Sri Lanka)